odoo-ps/psae-btco/docs/exercises/flower_shop_2.md

 - Add a boolean to differentiate between normal products and flowers
 - Keep flowers in a different menu item
 - Make sure that products that are created from the flowers-only menu item window action are set to be flowers by default
+- In sale order lines, only show products that are flowers